Native American tribes reach $590 million opioid settlement

 All federally recognized tribes in the U.S. will be able to participate in the settlements, even if they did not sue over opioids.
 And there could be settlements between other firms in the industry and tribes, many of which have been hit hard by the overdose crisis.

-W. Ron Allen, chair of the Jamestown K’Klallam Tribe in Sequim, Washington, called it a big deal for tribes to reach their own settlement, in contrast with tobacco industry deals in the 1990s that left out Native American groups.
+W. Ron Allen, chairman of the Jamestown S’Klallam Tribe in Washington state, called it a big deal for tribes to reach their own settlement, in contrast with tobacco industry deals in the 1990s that left out Native American groups.

 Allen doesn’t expect his tribe of about 550 people to get much from the settlement, but it will help in its efforts to build a healing center that will address opioid addiction, he said.